 Limitations on Pre-Market and After-Hours Trading

 Even if you find extended hours trading worth the potential risks, you still may face difficulties due to the limitations placed on extended-hours trading.
-As previously mentioned, the available hours will vary depending on the ECN and the broker you trade through.
-Similarly, the specific policies and rules regarding extended hours trading will also vary based on the ECN and the broker.
+The available hours will vary depending on the ECN and the broker you trade through.
+Similarly, the specific policies and rules regarding extended-hours trading will vary based on the ECN and the broker.

 Some brokers and ECNs have more limitations than others.
 Some areas where you may find limitations include the maximum size of shares in one order, the securities available, and time limits.
 Investors interested in extended-hours trading will need to familiarize themselves with any trading limitations imposed by their broker and the ECN they use.

-Like many investing opportunities, pre-market and after-hours trading may provide investors with some added benefits, but they also come with some additional risks.
-If you choose to participate in pre-market or after-hours trading, you’ll want to take the time to understand the specific hours, policies, and limitations for your broker and ECN.
+Like many investing opportunities, pre-market and after-hours trading may provide investors with some added benefits but also some additional risks.
+If you choose to participate in pre-market or after-hours trading, you’ll want to take the time to understand the specific hours, policies, and limitations of your broker and ECN.